sylvaindecout/jooq-handson/doc/conclusion.md

 SQL was never the problem.
 We love SQL.
 What we actually needed was type safety.

-## Side notes

-* Code generation is not mandatory.
-But do you really want to do it manually, and even more so have to maintain it?
-* jOOQ is not only about typesafe SQL.
-An active-records approach and [DAO generation](https://blog.jooq.org/to-dao-or-not-to-dao/) are also available.
-  It makes sense for CRUD, but that is not what gives relevance to jOOQ.
-* jOOQ is free for recent versions of most open source DBs.
-But you have to pay if you use older versions, or DBs such as Oracle or SQL Server.
-See the [version support matrix](https://www.jooq.org/download/support-matrix) for detailed info.
-* Of course, jOOQ works without Spring.
-The main difference is that you need to rely on jOOQ to deal with transactions.

 ## Legacy remediation

 Most who have worked on legacy applications will relate to the fact that the part of the code that uses the ORM is often one that tends to get especially hard to maintain: